mkalten/TUIO20_CPP/README.md

 ----------------------

 - encapsulates the TUIO 2.0 Token, Pointer, Symbol and Bounds components
-- provides the TUIO 2.0 Server and Client implementations for sending/receiving
+- provides TUIO 2.0 Server and Client implementations for sending/receiving
-- optional TCP and Flash Socket transport layers in addition to the default UDP transport
+- optional TCP and Flash  transport layers in addition to the default UDP transport

 Alpha Code and API
 ------------------